 Hilton has some of the best travel rewards cards for gas, including the Hilton Honors American Express Surpass® Card, which earns 6 points per dollar spent on U.S. gas station purchases, and the regular Hilton Honors American Express card, which earns 5 points per $1.
 Two additional hotel cards that earn points on fuel are the IHG Rewards Club Premier Credit Card and the IHG Rewards Club Traveler Credit Card, which earn 2 points per $1 on gas every day.

-The Chase Freedom credit card and Discover it® Cash Back card regularly include spending at gas stations in their quarterly-rotating categories, earning 5 percent cash back on up to $1,500 in expenditures, meaning you can net up to $75 on your purchases at gas stations.
+The Chase Freedom credit card and Discover it® Cash Back card regularly include spending at gas stations in their quarterly-rotating categories, earning 5 percent cash back on up to $1,500 in expenditures (then 1 percent), meaning you can net up to $75 on your purchases at gas stations.
 You, however, need to opt in or sign up each quarter in order to receive the quarterly category bonus.

 If you hold a Chase Sapphire Preferred Card or Chase Sapphire Reserve card along with Chase Freedom, you can transfer those dollars to Chase Ultimate Rewards points at a ratio of $1 to 100 points, giving you 7,500 points toward free travel.
 And when you redeem your Preferred or Reserve Chase Ultimate Rewards points for travel, you do so at a premium of 1.25 points or 1.5 points (for the Preferred or Reserve, respectively).